Updated: Jan 8

 The diligent scholar would review August Bebel, the history of German SPD, and Weimar Republic to understand what models of governance have prevailed in the modern day.
 The United States is not even the most “capitalistic” government in the world today.
 Over a dozen nations exceed the United States in economic freedom.
 The “amount of capitalism” that has been allowed in dirigiste societies has gone a long way towards improving the human condition despite the counterproductive impositions of exorbitant taxation, debt, and regulation.

-Means to Exchange
+Means of Exchange

 With ownership in mind, we must now understand how exchange occurs.
 There are three means to earn money through exchange: